- About Us

 2019-2020 Event Details

-On Wednesday, November 20th the Justice Collaboratory will co-sponsor an event with Dwight Hall at Yale to welcome Will Snowden, Director of the New Orleans VERA Institute of Justice office.
-Mr. Snowden will present on the topic of "Reimagining Jury Duty & Bail Reform in the 21st Century".
+On Wednesday, November 20th the Justice Collaboratory co-sponsored an event with Dwight Hall at Yale to welcome Will Snowden, Director of the New Orleans VERA Institute of Justice office.
+Mr. Snowden presented on the topic of "Reimagining Jury Duty & Bail Reform in the 21st Century".

 In his role, Mr. Snowden continues and strengthens Vera’s existing partnerships with criminal justice actors and community leaders while identifying new collaborative relationships with government entities and community organizations.
 The collaborations will focus on improving criminal justice systems in the South.
 Prior to joining Vera, Will was a public defender for five years representing New Orleanians in all stages of a case from arraignment to trial.